-QUOTATION DOCUMENT - REFURBISHMENT OF RETREAT STAFF ACCOMMODATION AND DOUBLE DRIFT LODGE AT GREAT FISH RIVER NATURE RESERVE (WCB) FUNDING.
+QUOTATION DOCUMENT - REFURBISHMENT OF KWAMADOLO STAFF ACCOMMODATION AT GREAT FISH RIVER NATURE RESERVE (WCB) FUNDING.

 2.2 Do you, or any person connected with the bidder, have a relationship with any person who is employed by the procuring institution?
 YES/NO 2.2.1 If so, furnish particulars: 2.3 Does the bidder or any of its directors / trustees / shareholders / members / partners or any person having a controlling interest in the enterprise have any interest in any other related enterprise whether or not they are bidding for this contract?
-YES/NO 2.3.1 If so, furnish particulars: 3 D ECLARATION I, the undersigned, (name) in submitting the accompanying bid, do hereby make the following statements that I certify to be true and complete in every respect: 3.1 3.2 I have read and I understand the contents of this disclosure; I understand that the accompanying bid will be disqualified if this disclosure is found not to be 3.3 true and complete in every respect; The bidder has arrived at the accompanying bid independently from, and without consultation, communication, agreement or arrangement with any competitor.
-However, communication 3.4 between partners in a joint venture or consortium1 will not be construed as collusive bidding.
+YES/NO 2.3.1 If so, furnish particulars: 3 D I, the undersigned, (name) 3.1 3.2 3.3 I have read and I understand the contents of this disclosure; I understand that the accompanying bid will be disqualified if this disclosure is found not to be true and complete in every respect; The bidder has arrived at the accompanying bid independently from, and without consultation, communication, agreement or arrangement with any competitor.
+However, communication between partners in a joint venture or consultation and the second sec 3.4 between partners in a joint venture or consortium1 will not be construed as collusive bidding.
 In addition, there have been no consultations, communications, agreements or arrangements with any competitor regarding the quality, quantity, specifications, prices, including methods, factors or formulas used to calculate prices, market allocation, the intention or decision to submit or not to submit the bid, bidding with the intention not to win the bid and conditions or delivery particulars of the products or services to which this bid invitation relates.
-3.4 The terms of the accompanying bid have not been, and will not be, disclosed by the bidder, directly or indirectly, to any competitor, prior to the date and time of the official bid opening or of the awarding of the contract.
-1 Joint expert venture or Consortium means an association of persons for the purpose of combining their ise, property, capital, efforts, skill and knowledge in an activity for the execution of a contract.
+3.4 The terms of the accompanying bid have not been, and will not be, disclosed by the bidder, lirectly or indirectly, to any competitor, prior to the date and time of the official bid opening or if the awarding of the contract.
+1 Joint expertis venture or Consortium means an association of persons for the purpose of combining their se, property, capital, efforts, skill and knowledge in an activity for the execution of a contract.

-QUOTATION DOCUMENT - REFURBISHMENT OF RETREAT STAFF ACCOMMODATION AND DOUBLE DRIFT LODGE AT GREAT FISH RIVER NATURE RESERVE (WCB) FUNDING.
+QUOTATION DOCUMENT - REFURBISHMENT OF KWAMADOLO STAFF ACCOMMODATION AT GREAT FISH RIVER NATURE RESERVE (WCB) FUNDING.

-- 3.5 There have been no consultations, communications, agreements or arrangements made by the bidder with any official of the procuring institution in relation to this procurement process prior to and during the bidding process except to provide clarification on the bid submitted where so required by the institution; and the bidder was not involved in the drafting of the specifications or terms of reference for this bid. - 3.6 I am aware that, in addition and without prejudice to any other remedy provided to combat any restrictive practices related to bids and contracts, bids that are suspicious will be reported to the Competition Commission for investigation and possible imposition of administrative penalties in terms of section 59 of the Competition Act No 89 of 1998 and or may be reported to the National Prosecuting Authority (NPA) for criminal investigation and or may be restricted from conducting business with the public sector for a period not exceeding ten (10) years in terms of the Prevention and Combating of Corrupt Activities Act No 12 of 2004 or any other applicable legislation.
+- 3.5 There have been no consultations, communications, agreements or arrangements made by the bidder with any official of the procuring institution in relation to this procurement process prior to and during the bidding process except to provide clarification on the bid submitted where so required by the institution; and the bidder was not involved in the drafting of the specifications or terms of reference for this bid. - I am aware that, in addition and without prejudice to any other remedy provided to combat any restrictive practices related to bids and contracts, bids that are suspicious will be reported to the Competition Commission for investigation and possible imposition of administrative penalties in terms of section 59 of the Competition Act No 89 of 1998 and or may be reported to the National Prosecuting Authority (NPA) for criminal investigation and or may be restricted from conducting business with the public sector for a period not exceeding ten (10) years in terms of the Prevention and Combating of Corrupt Activities Act No 12 of 2004 or any other applicable legislation.